 Additionally, the objects generated by these methods hide important

 ActiveRecord behavior complexity which would otherwise be good to expose.

 ActiveRecordobjects in more specific domain models and services

 - Consider partial mocks on an

 - Let the specs hit database directly where appropriate

-Last published 16 days ago by benoit.
+Last published about 2 years ago by benoit.